GIAN CARLO VENUTO

 17 rose e qualcuna in più (17 roses and a few more), 2019

 mixed technique on paper (detail)

-Since many years the artist has focused on a few selected subjects, using a domestic tone.
-Fruits of nature, be they aubergines or other vegetables, are isolated from the context to acquire mysterious features.
-From time to time their archetypal character, not easily understandable at a first glance, is enhanced.
-This is mostly remarkable in her works on plexiglass and carborundum.
+For many years the artist has focused on a few selected subjects from a domestic setting.
+Fruits of nature, be they aubergines or other vegetables, are taken out of their context to acquire mysterious attributes.
+Each time, their archetypal characteristic is extolled but they are not easily recognizable at a first glance.
+This is mostly remarkable in her works on Plexiglas and carborundum.

 Sonia Squillaci (Cormons, Gorizia, 1975), artist and teacher, graduated in painting at the Academy of Fine Arts in Venice.
-She has been exhibiting paintings, drawings, engravings, sculptures and artist’s books in Italy and abroad.
-Among the most significant shows: “Biennale 2011.
-The State of the Art”, curated by Vittorio Sgarbi, Magazzino 26, Trieste; “Broderies” curated by Fabio Belloni, Villa Aboca, Sansepolcro, Arezzo, 2011; “Stimmate della Speranza”, installation, Church of San Girolamo, Cervignano del Friuli (Ud) 2012; “Group 78 – Trieste Oaxaca Torreon”, curated by Maria Campitelli, La Calera Museum of Oaxaca, Mexico, 2013.
+Her paintings, drawings, engravings, sculptures and artist’s books have shown in Italy and abroad.
+Her most significant shows include: “Biennale 2011.
+The State of the Art”, curated by Vittorio Sgarbi, Magazzino 26, Trieste; “Broderies” curated by Fabio Belloni, Villa Aboca, Sansepolcro, Arezzo, 2011; “Stimmate della Speranza”, installation, Church of San Girolamo, Cervignano del Friuli (UD) 2012; “Group 78 – Trieste Oaxaca Torreon”, curated by Maria Campitelli, La Calera Museum of Oaxaca, Mexico, 2013.

 GIAN CARLO VENUTO